ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 1. The server is started
 2. User makes an HTTP/HTTPS connection to the server
+3. Server checks if there are 'default' secrets fetched from AWS Parameter Store.
+    1. It will fetch them if the server does not have them.
-3. While the server is active,
+4. While the server is active,
     1. When the user interacts with the frontend UI elements, HTTP requests are sent to the server
     2. The request triggers a change on the frontend
     3. This frontend change (usually) triggers a backend action